ietf-wg-acme/acme/draft-ietf-acme-acme.md

    TCP port 80 on the HTTP server.
 4. Verify that the body of the response is well-formed key authorization.
 The server SHOULD ignore whitespace characters at the end of the body.
-5. Verify that key authorization provided by the HTTP server matches the token for this challenge and the client's account key.
+5. Verify that key authorization provided by the HTTP server matches the key authorization provided by the client in its response to the challenge.

 The server SHOULD follow redirects when dereferencing the URL.